sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

    azd up
    ```

 This step will take approximately 10-15 minutes.
-If you encounter an error during step, first rerun `azd up`.
-This tends to correct most errors.

 > [!IMPORTANT]
 > If you encounter any errors during the deployment, rerun `azd up` to continue the deployment from where it left off.
 This will not create duplicate resources, and tends to resolve most issues.